Submissions

 e) Bookmarks.

-f) Highlights, reliefs, shadows, and other complex functions of Word.
+f) Highlights, embossing, shadows, and other complex Word functions.

 g) Forms.

-Whenever possible, include the DOI for each article in the bibliographic list, and indicate the URL if the cited work is open access.
-The citation style chosen by this journal is the APA's (American Psychological Association).
+Whenever possible, include the DOI for each article in the references and provide a URL if the cited work is open access.
+The chosen citation style for this journal is APA 7th Edition (American Psychological Association).

-The list of references should appear at the end, letter size 10p., single-space, with no blank lines between authors.
-References should look as follows:
+The reference list should appear at the end, in 11 pt font, single-spaced, with no blank lines between entries.
+References should follow this format:

 Toulmin, S. E. (1958).
 The Uses of Argument.
 Cambridge: Cambridge University Press.